Llewxamris/PEA-framework/md/process.md

 # 2. Software Development Process

-The development methodology chosen to develop the RAC application for Heritage College is Agile.
-Specifically, the Scrum framework.
-Agile is a development approach that focuses on development teams self-organizing, as well as incorporating the customer into the development cycle.
+The development methodology chosen to develop the RAC application for Heritage College is Agile using the Scrum framework.
+Agile is a development approach that focuses on communicating within the development teams as well as incorporating the customer into the development cycle.
 It is adaptive, allowing the development team to react to changes to the customer’s vision of the product.
-This prevents miscommunication, a lack of understanding of business needs, or simply a change in the customers’ needs from halting the project.
-An Agile approach would work these changes into the system without slowing the flow of development.
+This prevents miscommunication, a lack of understanding of business needs, or simply a change in the customers’ needs from delaying the project.
+An Agile approach works these changes into the system without slowing the flow of development.

 Agile is based on these four values: